MikePopoloski/StringFormatter/README.md

 Motivation
 ----------

 The built-in string formatting facilities in .NET are robust and quite usable.
-Unfortunately, they also perform a ridiculous amount of GC allocations.
+Unfortunately, they also perform a ridiculous number of GC allocations.
 Mostly these are short lived, and on the desktop GC they generally aren't noticeable.
 On more constrained systems however, they can be painful.
 Additionally, if you're trying to track your GC usage via live reporting in your program, you might quickly notice that attempts to print out the current GC state cause additional allocations, defeating the entire attempt at instrumentation.